rgozim/omero-blitz-plugin/README.md

 ### OMERO blitz Gradle plugin

-The _omero-blitz-plugin_ is a gradle plugin that provides users and projects the ability to generate/compile the nessacary files required files to use _omero-blitz_
+The _omero-blitz-plugin_ is a gradle plugin that provides users and projects the ability to generate/compile the necessary files required files to use _omero-blitz_

 From a high level, blitz-plugin consists of the following tasks/stages:

 1. Import `.ome.xml` map files from `org.openmicroscopy:omero-model` (`omero-model.jar`) resources
+2. Import `-types.properties` files from `org.openmicroscopy:omero-model` (`omero-model.jar`) resources
-2. Using the [`omero-dsl-plugin`](https://gitlab.com/openmicroscopy/incubator/omero-dsl), generate `xx.combined` files
+3. Using the [`omero-dsl-plugin`](https://gitlab.com/openmicroscopy/incubator/omero-dsl), generate `xx.combined` files
-3. Process & split `xx.combined` files into chosen languages
+4. Process and split `xx.combined` files into chosen languages

 ### Usage